 15. Practice the 30-day rule when shopping

-Did you ever walk into a store, saw something you liked and bought the item even if you really did not need or plan to buy it?
+Did you ever walk into a store, see something you liked and bought the item even if you really did not need it or plan to buy it?
 That’s buying on impulse!

 According to a new survey by Slickdeals.net, the average US consumer spends $5400 on impulse purchases each year!
 Impulse buying is dangerous.
-It can throw off your budget or even cause more debts.
+It can throw off your budget or create more debt.

 16. Shop Using Cashback Apps to receive up to 40% cash back from your purchases